 - ash obtained from the wood of the burnt tree contains many nutrients to be returned to the soil using the ash as a fertilizer and plus, it’s a wonderful way to return key elements to nature to help new plants grow and thrive.

 When extinguishing incense, we create even more smoke than what might come from natural combustion and complete consumption.
 We have to keep in mind that common, low-priced incense is made in India in large factories that use a variety of chemicals to give the product scent and color.

 We can therefore find synthetic laboratory perfumes, synthetic dyes, various glues, and combustible raw materials of dubious quality and origin in our incense sticks.

 The most common incense is the one in the shape of a cone and stick which is lit from one end and left to burn to create the smoke that characterizes the product.
 During combustion, the substances that make up the incense are burned and released into the air through the smoke, also releasing new substances formed by combustion such as formaldehyde.

 In combustion, these substances, already full of allergens and toxic materials, change shape and change into even more denatured and health-threatening substances that come into contact with us through the air.
 They also contain heavy metal residues that are released into the environment during use and release very fine, harmful dust.

 The smokes that are produced by bad-quality incenses are easily inhaled, go into the lungs, can damage the heart, lungs, arteries, cause respiratory problems, and trigger allergies of various degrees.
 If we do not find certificates on the labels, we are not sure of the product and the shopkeeper can’t give us adequate information, let’s not buy it.

 The same caution should also be taken when buying scented candles, which are also often full of toxic substances that get released into the air.
-So, let’s make sure we always buy high-quality, certificate products so we can enjoy the incredible benefits of incense while safeguarding our health too!
+So, let’s ensure we always buy high-quality, certificate products to enjoy the incredible benefits of incense while safeguarding our health too!